Meenakshi2004/Meenakshi2004/README.md

 🚀 About Me

-I’m a third-year Computer Science student passionate about the intersection of technology, knowledge systems, dharmā, and mental health.
+I’m a third-year Computer Science student passionate about the intersection of computing, knowledge systems, dharmā, and mental health.
 I’m drawn to questions about how we can design responsible, community-centered technologies—especially as AI/ML reshape society in this era of profound transformation.

 As an AI/ML Fellow at Cornell Tech, I’ve gained hands-on experience in exploratory data analysis, model building, and deployment, while reflecting on the ethical, social, and cultural dimensions of the systems we create.